badsyntax/richardwillis.info/blog/setting-update-nextjs-typescript.md

+---
+title: 'Setting up a bare Next.js project with Typescript & Prettier'
+excerpt: 'This post outlines how I set up a new next.js project with some additional helpful features and guidelines.'
+coverImage: '/assets/blog/hello-world/cover.jpg'
+date: '2020-03-16T05:35:07.322Z'
+author:
+  name: Richard Willis
+  picture: '/assets/blog/authors/tim.jpeg'
+ogImage:
+  url: '/assets/blog/hello-world/cover.jpg'
+draft: false
+---

-# Creating a skeleton Nextjs app with TypeScript & Prettier
+# Creating a skeleton next.js app with TypeScript & Prettier

 This post outlines the steps I take to set up a new NextJS project, and covers the following features: